aozaki-kuro/archive-guide/README.md

 #### \> Upload

 1. OneDriveUploader [[Github](https://github.com/MoeClub/OneList/tree/master/OneDriveUploader)]
+or 2.
+Google Drive Sync
 2. rclone (optional) [[Github](https://github.com/rclone/rclone)]

-## 🎬 Enviroment preparation
+## 🎬 Virtual Server Enviroment preparing

 The whole process in an [Amazon Lightsail](https://lightsail.aws.amazon.com/) VPS, using Ubuntu 20.04 LTS.

 Local environment is Windows 10 with WSL 2 (Ubuntu 20.04 LTS)

-Preparing the environment is pretty the same on the VPS and the WSL.
+Preparing the environment is pretty much the same on the VPS and the WSL.
 I will be writing the preparation on the VPS.

 1. Generate a pair of SSH keys (if you do not know what it is, a password is okay).
 2. Create a VPS and upload your SSH public key.